oracle-devrel/leagueoflegends-optimizer/labs/lab1.md

 ### Testing the Live Client API

-If you want to test the Live Client API, you'll need to create a League of Legends match:
+If you want to test the Live Client API, you'll need to join a League of Legends match:

 ![league loading screen](../images/lab1-league1.PNG)